dec32/ajemi/README.md

 ## Customize

-Ameji relies on RIME, which is a highly customizable imput method.
+Ameji relies on RIME, which is a highly customizable input method.
 Here's a very breif instruction on how to customize a couple of things.

 To use a different font for the input method, edit the value of `"style/font_face"` in `weasel.custom.yaml`.
 Notice that Ameji relies on UCSUR-compliant fonts to function.
 To find and install such fonts, please visit [this spreadsheet](https://docs.google.com/spreadsheets/d/1xwgTAxwgn4ZAc4DBnHte0cqta1aaxe112Wh1rv9w5Yk/htmlview?gid=1195574771).